dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

     * frontend - parsing part, read source code from programming language (gcc for C, g++ for C++, gccgo for Go, gcj for Java) and transform it into AST (abstract syntax tree).
 Compiler optimization and static code analysis applied on this stage. and finally turn the tree into IR called RTL (register transfer language) - intermediate language independent on the cpu architecture
-    * backend - generate machine code for specific cpu architecture (like RISC or VLIW) from RTL. it also include link-time optimization.
+    * backend - generate machine code for specific cpu architecture (like RISC or VLIW) from RTL, also include link-time optimization.
 * llvm - originally Low Level Virtual Machine, yet this name was removed, cause now it's umbrella project for compilers to many languages written in c++, set of tech which can be used to develop frontend for any programming language and backend for any cpu architecture. it can accept RTL from gcc, do optimization and generate machine code